thomaspreece/STLExtract/README.md

 s.repair_file("C:/Users/Tom/Documents/champagne_bottle.stl")
 ```

-to create a fixed file named [OrginalName]_fixed.obj so in our above example we will now have a file named champagne_bottle_fixed.obj in C:/Users/Tom/Documents/
+to create a fixed file named [OrginalName]_fixed.obj so in our above example we will now have a file named champagne_bottle_fixed.obj in C:/Users/Tom/Documents/.
+If no argument is given to repair_file it automatically uses the last string passed to new() or get_info()

 ## Contributing